Your Appeal Division hearing – Employment Insurance (EI) appeals

 Can I testify about the benefits I want?

 No. You won’t be able to testify or give new information about your benefits claim.
-The Appeal Division looks for and fixes the General Division’s mistakes.
-So, the Appeal Division generally can’t consider evidence the General Division didn’t have.
+The Appeal Division looks for and fixes mistakes that either the EI Board of Appeal or the SST General Division made.
+So, the Appeal Division generally can’t consider new evidence.

 When will I get the decision?